unrealwork/atsd-use-cases/Analysis/The_New_Bubble/README.md

 tracks the growth of the United States GDP, Gross Debt, and Gross Debt Market Valuation.
-Since August 2011, the market value of the government's debt has outstripped the value of the GDP meaning that the United States' debt is worth more than the country is producing, that is, the traditionally safe United States index is primed to lose its position as the place to hold money for reliable growth in favor of positions in U.S. public debt, currently a [$14 trillion](https://treasurydirect.gov/NP/debt/current) industry.
+Since August 2011, the market value of the government's debt has outstripped the value of the GDP meaning that the United States' debt is worth more than the country is producing, that is, the traditionally safe United States index is primed to lose its position as the place to hold money for reliable growth.
 Because the debt market value also considers the interest rate at which the debt was created it is considered a more accurate indicator of the overall state of American debt ([2](#sources)) which is becoming more and more itself an indicator of the state of the entire U.S. economy.